-Why Are My Granny Squares Different Sizes?
-7 Causes and Easy Fixes
+Why Are Granny Squares Different Sizes?
+6 Fixes

-This article is for crocheters of all skill levels who want to understand why are my granny squares different sizes and how to fix the problem quickly.
-Whether you are making your first granny square or your twentieth, the tips below will help you achieve consistent, professional results.
+This guide is for crocheters of any level who want to understand why their squares come out uneven and how to fix it fast.
+Whether you’re making your first square or your twentieth, the tips below will get you consistent, professional results.

 In this guide, you will learn: